MicrosoftTranslator/DocumentTranslation/docs/index.md

 - An Azure subscription
 - A Translator resource in your Azure subscription
 - A Blob storage resource in your Azure subscription
-- An Windows 10 or later operating system able to run .Net 5.
-If it fails, install .Net 5 from https://dotnet.microsoft.com/download/dotnet/5.0.
+- A Windows 10 or later operating system able to run .Net 5.
+If it fails, install .Net 5 manually from https://dotnet.microsoft.com/download/dotnet/5.0.

 #### How to obtain the service credentials

 ##### Translator resource key and name

-You can use an existing Azure Translator resource that you have.
+You can use an existing Azure Translator resource.
 If you don't have a Translator resource, create one:

 ------------------------------